patricksurry/TaliForth2/platform/README.md

 - `editor` is a block editor.
 The EDITOR-WORDLIST will also be removed. (~0.25K)
 - `ramdrive` is for testing block words without a block device. (~0.3K)
 - `block` is the optional BLOCK words. (~1.4K)
+- `facility` is a partial implementation of the FACILITY word set for ANS-compatible terminals.
+   It currently contains PAGE and AT-XY.
+   If you're implementing for custom hardware you'll likely need to exclude this and implement these words yourself.
 - `environment?` is the ENVIRONMENT? word.
 While this is a core word for ANS-2012, it uses a lot of strings and therefore takes up a lot of memory. (~0.2K)
 - `assembler` is a 65c02 assembler.